Time Series

 Display data with offset

-Take a look at the code of the function plot_series that creates the time series plot.
+Take a look at the code used to define the function plot_series.
+Again, this is the function we are using to create the time series plot.
 It requires the input of a data file where the row index is interpreted as time.
-In addition, the sampling rate sr is required to be able to extract the time scale.
+In addition, the sampling rate (sr) is required in order to extract the time scale.
 The sampling rate specifies the number of samples recorded per unit time.

 PYTHON